Have Questions?

 Brigham and Womens Faulkner Hosp is 2.6 miles from Chestnut Hill, Massachusetts

-Brigham and Womens Faulkner Hosp provides addiction treatment and rehab services such as short term drug abuse treatment, inpatient addiction treatment centers, inpatient detoxification programs, long term drug and alcohol rehabs, outpatient hospital programs, and others to clients residing in Chestnut Hill, MA. and its surrounding areas so that they conquer their drug and alcohol use disorders and achieve full sobriety.
+Brigham and Womens Faulkner Hosp provides addiction treatment and rehab services such as short term drug abuse treatment, inpatient addiction treatment centers, inpatient detoxification programs, long term drug and alcohol rehabs, outpatient hospital programs, and others to clients residing in Chestnut Hill, Massachusetts and its surrounding areas so that they conquer their drug and alcohol use disorders and achieve full sobriety.
 It has services - such as behavior modification, group therapy, motivational interviewing, brief intervention approach, anger management, couple/family therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because Brigham and Womens Faulkner Hosp believes that complete recovery can only be achieved through highly individualized care.

 Further, the alcohol and drug treatment program specializes in many other programs - like persons with post-traumatic stress disorder, programs for the hearing impaired, child care for clients children, clients with HIV/AIDS, co-occurring mental and substance abuse disorders, suicide prevention services and more - as well as many other treatment modalities listed below.
 Further, this drug and alcohol rehab facility has aftercare programs that work in line with its treatment methods to make sure that clients achieve full, lasting, and permanent abstinence and sobriety from alcohol and drugs.